 David Wilkerson's End Times False Prophecies

-The following are a collection of quotes from David Wilkerson's newsletters that indicate he has been giving false teachings and false prophecies about the end times.
-David Wilkerson claims to not be a prophet, yet he even says in his newsletters he was given a prophetic message from the Lord for us and he keeps giving prophecies.
+The following are a collection of quotes from David Wilkerson's newsletters that indicate he has been giving false prophecies about the end times.
+David Wilkerson claims to not be a prophet, yet he even says in his newsletters he was given a prophetic message from the Lord for us, and he keeps giving prophecies.
 Regardless of whether he is a prophet or not, his prophecies are not coming true, as will be shown below.
 Also see a critique of his False Teachings compared to scripture.

-(David Wilkerson's quotes are in dark bold and indented, mine are in plain text and scripture is in a teal color)
+(David Wilkerson's quotes are in dark purple and indented, mine are in plain text and scripture is in teal )

 No More Gospel on Television Networks by 1999

 "No more gospel Television Networks by 1999". . .
 "Right now I sense in my spirit that in less that 5 years there will be no more so-called gospel television networks.
 They will all fall into bankruptcy and absolute ruin."
 (From David Wilkerson's newsletter "In the Solomon Church" 12-19-94 (it can also be found at the following URL if you can read polish: http://www.tscpulpitseries.org/polish/ts941219.htm)

 Have all the gospel networks dissapeared from TV after 1999?.
 Have all the gospel networks fallen into bankruptcy and absolute ruin since 1999?
 Was the "Spirit" speaking to Wilkerson telling him the truth?